 Funnyman Paul Rudd has had an illustrious acting career spanning more than three decades—and he's still going strong.
 While he initially made his mark via TV and stage, he's now remembered most for his filmography.

-Beyond his memeworthy antics and his ageless looks, Rudd exhibits a talent that feeds into his comedic style, even in against-type roles, and you can always expect this frequent Judd Apatow collaborator to poke and prod with his characters' snarky remarks.
+Beyond his memeworthy antics and ageless looks, Paul Rudd exhibits a talent that feeds into his comedic style—even in against-type roles—that's full of poking and prodding snarky remarks.

-Here are our picks for the best Paul Rudd movies of all time that really shine a light on his capabilities as a modern Hollywood actor.
+Here are our picks for the best Paul Rudd movies of all time that showcase his capabilities as a modern Hollywood actor.

 10. Clueless (1995)

-Despite that, he struggles with Cher's plucky attitude and he serves as her moral compass throughout Cher's matchmaking endeavors.
+He, of course, struggles with Cher's plucky attitude and serves as her moral compass throughout her matchmaking endeavors.
 And yet, he always finds sympathy for her—even to the point of defending her after she mishandles her father's legal papers.

 Few other actors could've pulled this off as Rudd's endless charm and empathy shine without him falling into "nice guy" category.